Nuclear Power - Generating Electricity.

-Nuclear power stations get their energy
+Nuclear power stations get their energy from a

-from a type of nuclear reaction called
+type of nuclear reaction called

 fission.

-Fission means the splitting of a big
+Fission means splitting a big

 nucleus into smaller nuclei.

-Fission is the opposite of fusion.
+Fission is not the

 A large